system76/docs/_articles/desktop-environment.md

 ---

+### Resource Use

+GNOME and KDE are heavy resource desktop environments.
+Installations consume more disk space than lightweight alternatives and more CPU and memory resources while in use.
+This is because they are full-featured; they provide the most complete and well-integrated environments.

+LXDE and Xfce, on the other hand, are lightweight desktop environments.
+They are designed to work well on older or lower-power hardware and generally consume fewer system resources while in use.
+This is achieved by cutting back on extra features.

+---

 ## Troubleshooting

 Desktop environments can interfere with each other or change universal settings.
-Issues with a desktop environment looking funny can generally be fixed by changing the theme in the <u>Appearance</u> control panel.
+Issues with a desktop environment looking different can generally be fixed by changing the theme in the <u>Appearance</u> control panel.

 #### Change Login Greeter

-Gnome will add it's own login greeter, which is shown as the second image at the top of this article.
+GNOME will add it's own login greeter, which is shown as the second image at the top of this article.
 To change it, run this command:

 ```
 sudo gedit /etc/lightdm/lightdm.conf